quentinglorieux/LeishMan/nuxt-app/content/projects/epidemiological-group.md

 ---
 title: Treatment recommendation for CL group
-shortdescription: The Treatment Recommendation for CL Group focuses on compiling and updating evidence-based, species-specific treatment recommendations for cutaneous leishmaniasis.
+shortdescription: The treatment recommendation for CL group focuses on compiling and updating evidence-based, species-specific treatment recommendations for cutaneous leishmaniasis.
 description: |-
   ##### Group members: